LabeliaLabs/distributed-learning-contributivity/README.md

 ## Contacts

 Should you be interested in this open effort and would like to share any question, suggestion or input, you can use the following channels:
-  - This Github repository (issues, PR...)
+  - This Github repository (issues or PRs)
   - Substra Foundation's [Slack workspace](https://substra-workspace.slack.com/join/shared_invite/zt-cpyedcab-FHYgpy08efKJ2FCadE2yCA)
   - Email: hello@substra.org
   - Come meet with us at La Paillasse (Paris, France), Le Palace (Nantes, France) or Studio Iconosquare (Limoges, France)